ejnnr/ejnnr.github.io/content/privacy.md

   image: ""
 ---

-I don’t use cookies, track your visits or collect any personal information about you.
-The website does remember whether you use the dark or light theme but this information stays on your computer.
+This website uses [GoatCounter](https://www.goatcounter.com/) to count page views, which doesn't collect any personal information.
+More precisely, only the following information is collected:
+- The `Referer` header
+- The name of the country and region (based on the IP address)
+- A hash of IP address, User-Agent, and a random salt (to identify continuous sessions, deleted after 8 hours)

+None of this information is shared with any third parties.

-Because this blog is hosted with Github Pages, Github may log visits, including IP adresses as per their [privacy policy](https://help.github.com/en/github/site-policy/github-privacy-statement).
+Because this page is hosted with Github Pages, Github may log visits, including IP adresses as per their [privacy policy](https://help.github.com/en/github/site-policy/github-privacy-statement).

-You can contact me at [erik@ejenner.com](mailto:erik@ejenner.com).
+Contact me at [erik@ejenner.com](mailto:erik@ejenner.com) for any questions.